spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/vmware-vsphere-airgap-instructions.md

 7. Select a compute resource and click on **Next** to continue.

-8. Review the details and click on **Ignore All** in any of the warning messages.
-The OVA contains a self-signed certificate which is causing vSphere to issue a warning.
+8. Review the details and click on **Ignore All** to dismiss any warning messages.
+The OVA contains a self-signed certificate, which causes vSphere to issue a warning.
 Click on **Next** to continue.

 9. Select the storage location and click on **Next** to continue.